-Even though we are still far away from the exact understanding of how a human brain works, it is clear that technology radically and to some extent unknowingly changes our in an endless march of the biological evolution established and attested patterns of perception and acceptance of information.
-To say that a Smartphone is an extension of human hand and that we are becoming cyborgs is now a trivial and outdated statement.
+Even though we are still far away from the exact understanding of how a human brain works, it is clear that technology radically, to some extent unknowingly, changes our in an endless march of the biological evolution established and attested patterns of perception and acceptance of information.
+To say that a Smartphone is an extension of the human hand and that we are becoming cyborgs is now a trivial and outdated statement.
 What, on the other hand, it means and what it’s going to mean on the short-term platform of our own lives remains unclear.

 The touch of soil, sound of the wind, contact of our feet with grass or stones in an unnamed natural environment is for an urbanized man going through the technological transformation of their mind and body like a sound of a distant dream which outlines are slowly fading.
 Regardless if you come in contact with nature on daily basis or only sporadically during holiday trips, in case you don’t live under aluminium insulated roof in one of the last remaining places on the planet away from the internet coverage and your laptop isn’t stored in insulation chamber, then you are willy-nilly influenced by the technological transformation.